Skip to main content

 United Against Book Bans

 This campaign is organized by the American Library Association and was launched with the generous support of the Steve & Loree Potash Family Foundation and the William & Flora Hewlett Foundation.
+They provide book resumes that you can utilize to defend books from censorship and promote each title's educational significance.

 Organizations